-As shown in the table below, despite the decline in median home prices over that same period, citywide assessed real property valuation increased \$995 million, a 12.9% increase.
-However, from fiscal year 2009 when the assessed valuation peaked at \$8.9 billion, assessed values have declined \$192 million, or 2.2%.
+As shown in the table below, over the last five years citywide assessed real property valuation as reported by the County of Orange Auditor/Controller's Office increased \$202 million, or 2.4%.
+However, and even though we had seen market values drop as much as 40% in some cases, from fiscal year 2009's assessed valuation peak of \$8.9 billion, assessed values in Dana Point have only declined \$145 million, or 1.6%.

-Dana Point Assessed Property Values
+Dana Po oint Assessed Property y Values

 Last Five Fiscal Years

 (in thousands)

-2007 2008 2009 2010 2011
+2008 2009 2010 2011 2012

-\$7,693,000 \$8,533,000 \$8,880,000 \$8,763,000 \$8,688,000
+\$8,533,000 \$8,880,000 \$8,763,000 \$8,688,000 \$8,735,000

-There are a couple of factors that explain why this happened.
-First, the valuation date for the 2010 assessments is actually the April preceding the start of the fiscal year (i.e. April 2009), so the assessment does not fully reflect the continued decline in resale values.
-Secondly, and more important, the actual underlying market values typically increase or decrease much more than the assessed valuations.
-This is because, under California's Proposition 13, growth in assessed valuation is limited to 2% per year, except in cases where property is sold, at which time it is reassessed to market value.
-As a result, in a period when housing prices increased dramatically as they did in California through the mid-2000's, assessed values could grow by only 2% per year.
-Subsequently, when the price of houses being sold quickly declined, the market value of many properties still remained above their previous assessed value.
-As a result, after factoring out the State borrowing of property taxes noted below, gross property tax revenues only fell by \$66,807, or 1.1%, in fiscal year 2010 and fell \$174,000 in fiscal year 2011.
-However, and based on numbers already released by the County of Orange Auditor/Controller's Office for fiscal 2012, the assessed value for property in Dana Point increased by \$48 million, or 1%.
+Several factors explain the decline, including a timing issue due to the fact that the property valuation date for assessments occurs in April that precedes the fiscal year in which the tax revenue is received by the City; therefore, assessments do not fully reflect more recent changes in resale values.
+Also, and more important, underlying market values typically fluctuate up or down much more than the assessed value.
+This is because, under California's Proposition 13, growth in assessed valuation is limited to 2% per year, except in cases where the property is sold, at which time it is reassessed to its current market value.
+As a result, in a period when housing prices increase dramatically (as they did in California through the mid-2000's) assessed values could only grow by 2% per year for a property where ownership does not transfer.
+Subsequently, when the price of houses being sold quickly decline, the market value of many properties remain above their previous assessed value.

+As a result, after factoring out the State borrowing of cities property taxes noted below, the City's property tax revenues only fell \$78,000 in fiscal 2012, which was preceded by a \$174,000 drop in fiscal 2011, and \$67,000 in fiscal year 2010.
+The good news, however, is that based on numbers already released by the County of Orange Auditor/Controller's Office for fiscal 2013, the assessed value for property in Dana Point will increase by \$102 million, or 1%.
+This is the second year in row with an increase in assessed values for the City and it is anticipated that this will lead to an increase in property tax revenues in fiscal 2013.